An expanded partnership that enriches students’ understanding of course options and career pathways in Health in the Monash Precinct.

-Monash LGA students live and learn in an Education, Health, Innovation and Technology precinct, which includes Monash Medical Centre, Monash Children’s Hospital and the new Victorian Heart Hospital.
+Monash LGA students live and learn in an Education and Healthcare precinct, which includes Monash Medical Centre, Monash Children Hospital and the new Victorian Heart Hospital.

-In addition, we know our partner schools value careers and pathways opportunities, but COVID and teaching workloads are major constraints to forming the industry relationships required to organise bespoke days, harness technologies and rally the best professional speakers.
+We know our partner schools value careers and pathways opportunities, but complex workloads continue to be major constraints to forming the industry and tertiary relationships required to organise bespoke immersion days.

-The partnership has linked Holmesglen Institute with MTS partner school students who are interested in careers in these sectors but have not had the opportunity to explore what Holmesglen has to offer.
-It identified current, new, and emerging careers in demand and it utilised technologies currently being used for training in an adult learning environment.
+The partnership has linked Holmesglen Institute with MTS partner school students who are interested in VET and alternative post-secondary school study options but, because of COVID restrictions, have not had the opportunity to explore deeply what Holmesglen has to offer.
+It identified current, new and emerging careers in high demand and utilised technologies currently used in training in an adult learning environment.
+It generated a meaningful and relevant artefact for students to use during their career journey and has developed connections between schools that have not previously had a significant relationship with Holmesglen Institute.